mahsanchez/cva_hjm/README.md

 Added new dissertation notes with the Reference used during the study [09/06/2020]

+Finished MonteCarlo Convergence for IRS Expected Exposure with a 0.01 accuracy and 4750 simulations on each simulation point.[14/06/2020]

 TODO - Estimate the stddev and confidence interval for simulations

-TODO - Apply a variance reduction method to speed up the MC convergence for the CVA value
+TODO - Apply a variance reduction method on HJM model for risk factor evolution to speed up the MC convergence

 TODO - Transpose the Exposure matrix and check for memory bandwidth usage improvement

 TODO - Modify YieldCurve calculation DF(t, T) and ForwardRates F(t;t, T).
 Data must be accessed using a linearized array

-TODO - Test MonteCarlo Convergence for the CVA IRS value